OMENScan/Auto4n6/README.md

 # How does it work?
 Auto4n6 is currently in an Alpha (v0.01) state so it takes quite a bit of configuration to make it work.
 That will change as I improve the software.
 Essentially AChoirX runs several FOSS Forensic utilities and organizes them into a consistent set of outputs for the forensic analyst.
 Below I will outline the tools it uses and how to configure them so that an anlyst can customize it to their own needs and preferences.

-# Step1: The AChoirX Scripts
+# Step 1: The AChoirX Scripts
 Auto4n6 currenlty consists of four (4)
 <a href=https://github.com/OMENScan/AChoirX> AChoirX </a> scripts
 <ul>